 FreightWaves is responsible for educating the freight market about futures and educating the financial market about freight.
 FreightWaves will not trade in the market and will not have access to any participant trading activity.

-DAT is the leading spot price assessor in the trucking market.
-DAT's daily spot dry van price assessments will be used for the final settlement of the Trucking Freight Futures contracts.
+DAT Solutions is the leading authority for spot market freight rates in the trucking market, and is responsible for publishing daily spot dry van price assessments which will be used for the final settlement of the Trucking Freight Futures contracts.
 DAT will not have access to any participant trading activity.

 Nodal Exchange and Nodal Clear are the regulated exchange and clearing house respectively for the Trucking Freight Futures market.
 Nodal's role is to provide the trading platform and risk management for Trucking Freight Futures trading.
 The system is fully electronic; there will be no physical trading floor.
 Nodal also provides the regulatory compliance for the market, exchange activities and clearing house.

 Why is DAT's index being used?

 A comprehensive due diligence process validated that DAT's freight rate data was reflective of actual market conditions and the defacto industry benchmark.
 Moreover, their rigorous process met the principles required of a regulated market.
 Established in 1978, DAT is the largest freight marketplace in the world, handling over 277 million loads annually.
 Their size, longevity and reputation made them an attractive partner.

 Why will Trucking Freight Futures be settled against spot rates?

 Most carriers have at least two types of freight rates (contract and spot).

 Compared to spot rates, contract rates are far more stable in the market.
 Spot rates can fluctuate throughout the day, week and year.
 In fact, on a given lane, a rate may increase or decrease 10-15 percent within a given week.
 Contract rates are not subject to this sort of volatility.
 Contract rates normally stay in place for a year.